The key moments that have built the accounting firm you see today

 The Stanley & Williamson firm celebrates 50 years!

-The Stanley & Williamson rebrands to Kreston Stanley Williamson, adding the name of the global accountancy network Kreston International as part of its identify.
+The Stanley & Williamson rebrands to Kreston Stanley Williamson, adding the name of the global accountancy network Kreston Global as part of its identify.
 This rebrand also includes the audit and assurance division of the firm, S&W Audit and Assurance Pty Limited to KrestonSW Audit Pty Ltd.

 The launch of S&W Wealth with Dean Holmes of the Wealth Network.